 Once we got to the shuffling about, slightly embarrassed stage I decided that I urgently needed to explore the town (hopefully giving other exhibits some time to arrive).
 Ellesmere is a splendid place.
 I know this for a fact, since it boasts not only an old-time barber shop, but one such called “The ManCave”.
 This is almost certainly highly illegal now, and doubtless punishable by “removal of the business owner’s nadgers”, but it is a heartwarming sight in these (horrible, horrible) “unisex” days.

-The town also boasts the usual modest residence of Mr God et al, and this shy and retiring institution looks down on the town from on high, casting long, dark shadows.
+The town also boasts the usual modest residence of Mr You-Know-Who, and this shy and retiring institution looks down on the town from on high, casting long, dark shadows.

 Considering that the little hand on my wristwatch was pointing to “Sunday” the establishment (indeed, the Establishment) was suspiciously quiet and bereft of both faithful and of clergy.
-I found out why, when I mooched back towards the classic car show – the church had set up shop there, outdoors, with an electric sound system just to ensure that everyone knew who was whom.
+I found out why, when I mooched back towards the classic car show – the church had set up shop there, outdoors, with an electric sound system just to ensure that everyone could join in.
 Just to clarify, in the photograph below the two in black are the ones on the family payroll, while the collection of assorted coffin-dodgers in the foreground are the congregation.

 I watched for a while, but neither of the clergy holding court (one unisex female, one unisex male) were very fire & brimstone.
 The Church of England was neutered long ago, and it’s all a bit “tea and Victoria sponge” these days.
 There being little chance of a good show of either salvation or damnation I turned my attention back to the cars.